Lebara Mobile

 • Lyca Mobile

 Just select an eSIM at checkout to get one on Pay As You Go on Lyca Mobile.
-To swap to an eSIM, from your online Lyca Mobile account go to SIM Management > SIM Swap > Swap Physical SIM to eSIM.
+To swap to an eSIM, just call Lyca Mobile on 322 from your Lyca Mobile number.

 • Tesco Mobile